lupyuen/lupyuen.github.io/src/display3.md

 DEBUGASSERT(revision != 0 && chip_id != 0);
 ```

+_Does it work with NuttX?_

-NuttX will start our Display Driver and print this...
+Yep NuttX will start our Display Driver and print the __Hardware Revision and Chip ID__...

 ```text
 Starting kernel...